Formula Reference

 How Many AP Courses Is the Right Number?

-The calculator's course breakdown panel shows at a glance how many Regular, Honors, and AP courses make up your current GPA.
-If all your courses are Regular, your weighted and unweighted GPA will be identical, and adding even one or two Honors courses in your strongest subjects can meaningfully raise the weighted figure.
-In practice, the gap between weighted and unweighted GPA becomes a direct signal to admissions readers of the academic ambition behind the numbers.
-Even so, a B in an AP course earns the same weighted points as an A in a regular course, so the substitution only helps when you can sustain the performance level.
+Research into admissions outcomes suggests course load quality matters more than raw count, taking six AP courses and earning B grades is generally viewed more favourably than taking ten and earning C grades across half of them.
+A reasonable benchmark for students targeting top-50 universities is two to four advanced courses per year from sophomore year onwards, scaling up in junior year when grade performance is most closely scrutinised.
+The calculator's course breakdown panel shows at a glance how many Regular, Honors, and AP courses make up a current GPA.
+If all courses are Regular, weighted and unweighted GPA are identical, and adding even one or two Honors courses in strongest subjects can meaningfully raise the weighted figure, though a B in an AP course earns the same weighted points as an A in a regular course, so the substitution only helps when performance can be sustained.

 Accuracy and Limitations

-This calculator produces exact results for any combination of letter grades, course types, and credit values entered, using the standard 5.0 weighted scale and 4.0 unweighted scale.
-Results match the calculation any counsellor or admissions officer would produce using the same inputs and the same scale.
+This calculator produces exact results for any combination of letter grades, course types, and credit values entered, using the standard 5.0 weighted scale and 4.0 unweighted scale, matching the calculation a counsellor or admissions officer would produce with the same inputs.
+It does not replicate school-specific policies such as plus/minus grade inclusion, semester-based credit systems, or district-specific weighting scales, some schools use a 4.3 scale where A+ equals 4.3.
+The American Association of Collegiate Registrars and Admissions Officers maintains guidance on transcript standards and GPA policy variation across US secondary institutions; a school's transcript remains the authoritative record.

 Frequently Asked Questions